secretstartups/handbook/people-group/learning-and-development/gitlab-learn/contribute/index.html.md

 ### Group

-Groups are a collection of people with a similar characteristic or learning interest.
+Groups are a collection of people with similar characteristics or learning interests.

 #### Examples of Group organization